ably-labs/ably-latency-map/README.md

 ## React App

-The `src` directory contains a browser React application which displays a map to the user with each bots location, allows them to instruct a bot to send a `ping` message by clicking them, and visualises the resulting `pong` messages.
+The `src` directory contains a React application which displays a map to the user with each bots location.
+It retrieves this information from presence data on the `ably-latency-map` channel.

+The user can click a bot on the map to instruct it to send a `ping` message, and then visualises the resulting `pong` messages.

+The observed latency of each bot influences its color, with "great" latencies being green, "ok" latencies being orange, and "not so good" latencies being red.

 To run the app: